PavelDr/weather-api/readme.md

 Routes:

-* '/' - For check installation, you just see message: API WORK!
+* '/' - For check installation, you just see message: Laravel start page
 * '/weather' - Save file method, need use get request:

 * example response string: "File will be create, check storage folder"